 Figure 17.
 Lack of erosion and sediment controls in this inactive area resulted in stream bank failure that led to sediment deposition within Foss Creek

 Staff inspected a fairly limited portion of the Site during the January 7, 2019, inspection, but observed that BMPs did not appear to have been recently inspected or maintained.
 Staff observed two locations where BMPs were not effectively reducing or preventing pollutants in storm water discharges.
 Given the extent of disturbed soil on the Site and the several heavy precipitation events since December 2018, regular inspection and maintenance of all BMPs throughout the Site was a critical element to ensure pollution prevention.
-Inadequate maintenance appeared to allow sediment control BMPs to quickly become overwhelmed.
+Inadequate maintenance appeared to allow sediment control BMPs to become overwhelmed.

 Potential for Harm: Major